iorobertob/intermusic-database/README.md

 ## What it does
-This module will look for the instances of our custom posters (https://github.com/iorobertob/intermusic_poster) in the current course, or across the whole platform, and display a searchable list of them.
+This module will look for the instances of our custom posters (https://github.com/iorobertob/intermusic_poster) in the current course, or across the whole Moodle platform, and display a searchable list of them.

-It will take the metadata set in the configuration of a the custom poster (manually in put or retreived from an Asset Management System -AMS-) and populate a table, with links to the corresponding poster.
+It will take the metadata set in the configuration of a the custom poster (manually input or retreived from an Asset Management System -AMS-) and populate a table, with links to the corresponding poster.

 The data is automatically updated via cron tasks and everytime the module is saved to synchonize with new posters created/removed.